jadewright/1402040/README.md

 https://jadewright1402040.streamlit.app

-Currently runs on browser windows only
+Currently runs on browser windows only.

 Demonstrated, is a simulation of Agent Based Modeling.
 In this program, users are prompted to enter the number of agents and a preferred (x, y) coordinate for each agent.